kwan3217/rollercoasterometer/teensy/README.md

 Everything on the host side seemed to be working, and yet the programmer doesn't program :( I'm going to hang this up for a while and go on to the next thing.

+# USB Serial
+In Arduino, this is pretty straightforward.
+Once it's done there, Putty picks up on it fine too.